 A character with this ability is so wise to the ways of magic that they may learn from any school, as long as someone can teach them.
 In addition, when struck by a hostile, packet-delivered magical effect, a Savant may call “Countermagic,” which negates the spell by expending one charge of their choice.
 Unlike Ward effects, Any charge a character bears can be used to counter a spell.

-Arcane enhanced spells will ignore threshold, damage reduction, or other similar effects of all types, though they will not affect targets that are explicitly and categorically immune to the effects of the spell (a mental effect on something mindless, as an example, or an effect which may only target accursed creatures cast on a normal person).
-Arcane spells which harm items may not be resisted by either the holder of the item or the item itself, unless it is somehow immune to the effect, as above.
+Arcane enhanced spells will ignore threshold, damage reduction, or other similar effects of all types, and they will affect categories of targets normally untargetable by the spell in question.
+Immunity to a type of magic does not apply, either: magic finds a way.
+Arcane spells which harm items may not be resisted by either the holder of the item or the item itself.

 Alternately, Arcane Might may simply be activated on its own to resist any magic effect as a standard resist, including those cast with this ability.
-This must be called as “Arcane Might!”
+This must be called as “Arcane Might: Resist!”

-This ability allows an occultist to enchant a single object with a portion of their power as a downtime action.
+This ability allows an occultist to enchant a single object with a portion of their power as a downtime action, or more auspiciously, during game.
 This item may be any solid, permanent, well-crafted object a character could wear, wield, or easily carry, and it MUST be a tagged item.
 Items that are already magical may not be enchanted with this ability, unless otherwise noted.
 The types of enchantments available are almost unlimited; note, however, that no investiture attempt is guaranteed to succeed, by any means.
 Note also that effects may be somewhat unpredictable in their result, and more powerful enchantments are proportionately more difficult to achieve.
 The higher a character’s Artifice, the more likely they are to succeed.
 Additionally, the description of the enchantment itself—and the process of its casting—will have a significant effect, as will the time and place of the enchantment and the type of item enchanted.
+Any items used in the Investiture ritual will be destroyed upon casting.

 Once per season (game year) for each time this ability is chosen, the occultist may manifest truly frightening magical potential; they are able to absorb the raw magical essence of the world around them as easily as breathing.
 After spending 1 minute in deep meditation, the caster then activates this ability by announcing “Primal Essence!” in as loud a voice as they can muster.
 At this point, the occultist’s Artifice increases by 6, and they Channel their full allotment of Perfect charges at this increased limit.
 Until the next sunset, the occultist may again gain that many charges at any time by simply meditating for 1 minute and calling the ability as above.
 Normal channeling may NOT be used when this effect is in place, nor may a character perform rituals of any kind.
 The effects of Primal Essence are dispelled if its user dies.
 While under the effects of this ability, any spell cast with the Arcane Might tagline is cast at double the caster’s Mastery.